NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.widget_info/Tutorial/object.info.widget.tutorial.md

         with ui.ZStack():
 ```

-Once we have established the UI layout, we can create the background for the widget using `ui.Rectangle` and set the border attributes and background color.
-We can then create the `ui.Label` and set its alignment, as so:
+Once you have established the UI layout, you can create the background for the widget using `ui.Rectangle` and set the border attributes and background color.
+You can then create the `ui.Label` and set its alignment, as so:

 ```python
 ...